frenoid/document-search-engine/README.md

 The MongoDB is our first semi-structed data sync.
 The DB is loaded by an event triggered AWS lambda function.

-Each S3 PUT / POSt to s3://nus-iss-group-3 triggers the lambda function to scan the csv file and upload the records as documents in MongoDB for further consumption
+Each S3 PUT / POST request to s3://nus-iss-group-3 triggers the lambda function to scan the csv file and upload the records as documents in MongoDB for further consumption.

 User clicks and up-votes in the search service and also recorded here to improve future search results.